SmartToolFactory/NavigationComponents-Tutorials/README.md

  ```

 In this tutorial each ```NavHostFragment``` has it's own toolbar
- They can navigate back with back arrow when navigated to an inner fragment of ViewPager
+ They can navigate back with back arrow when navigated to an inner/nested fragment in pages of ViewPager

 <p align="center">
     <img src="./screenshots/Tutorial6-4.gif"/>